-Biola will continue to pay for cafeteria plan benefits (cafeteria plan dollars for insurance and/or taxable cash) and for life and long-term disability insurance for the first 30 calendar days of an authorized leave of absence.
+Biola will continue to pay for medical plan benefits and for life and long-term disability insurance for the first 30 calendar days of an authorized leave of absence.
 The university will continue to pay for such benefits beyond the 30th day of absence, up to the 90th day of absence, for authorized family care leaves of absence.
 The university will continue to pay for such benefits beyond the 30th day of absence, up to the 180th day of absence, for approved medical/maternity leaves of absence.

 During any leave of absence, an employee must continue to make emergency loan payments or any other payments normally made through payroll deduction.

 Upon returning from a leave of absence, if an employee is able to perform the essential functions of his or her original position, the employee will be returned to that position unless, for business reasons, that position has to be either eliminated or filled with another regular employee.

 If an employee is unable to return to his/her original position because of any of the above reasons, then the employee will be offered, if qualified, a substantially similar position or another position, unless doing so would substantially undermine the university's ability to operate safely and efficiently, or unless there are no such positions available.
 The rate of pay for any offered position will be appropriate for the position and may or may not be the same as the rate of pay the employee received prior to the leave.